lili321/recommendation_engine/README.md

 # recommendation_engine
-This recommendation system implements a content-based search algorithm that recommends restaurants with similar geolocations and categories to the user.
+This project develops a content-based search algorithm that recommends restaurants with similar geolocations and categories to the user.
+A Java serlet/web container was created with Tomcat.
+The data was fetched from Yelp using its Rest API.
+NoSQL database MongoDB was used to store the data from Yelp as well as the favorite items and browsing history by the user.
+The front end features an interactive web page by AJAX.
+The precision of recommendation was improved by ordering restaurants based on distance, stars and matched categories.

-Front End:

-•	Developed an interactive web page (HTML/CSS/JavaScript) for users to search restaurants, update preference and view recommended restaurants

-Back End:

-•	Developed a web service using (Java servlet, REST API) to fetch restaurant data from Yelp

-•	Utilized MySQL/MongoDB to store user preference and restaurant information

-•	Improved precision of recommendation by ordering restaurants based on distance, stars and matched categories